 When it comes to preventing and early detecting an underlying health condition, men’s health is often neglected compared to women’s health.
 Several researches revealed that men, compared to women, are more likely to lead less healthy lifestyles which include smoking and drinking alcohol.
 In addition, men are more likely to hold off routine medical checkups.
 Working-aged men are also less likely to have health insurance compared to working-aged women.

 Fortunately, if found early, several health conditions affecting men can be prevented or treated.
 It is important for men to have a full understanding on the risk factors of acquiring a condition and on how they can improve their overall health and well-being.

-There is a particular focus on the health of the prostate in men.
-The prostate is a gland about the size of a walnut and it is donut shaped.
-It is located underneath the bladder and it surrounds the top of the urethra.
-Prostate disease is very common in men – in fact, around half of all Australian men will experience prostate problems at some point in their life.
+There is a particular focus on prostate health.
+The prostate gland is located underneath the bladder and it surrounds the top of the urethra.
+As a matter of fact, prostate disease is very common among men and around half of all Australian men may experience problems involving the prostate at some point in their life.